Keratoconus

 If your health fund covers cross linking (Medicare item number 42652) then you can have your procedure done while you are lightly sedated or sleeping at the South Brisbane Day Hospital with NO GAP for the anaesthetist.

 The cornea is the clear window at the front of the eye.
-It normally has a nice regular shape like a soccer ball.
-Keratoconus is a degenerative disease of the cornea where it slowly changes shape from being round like a soccer ball to being shaped more like a cone.
-This irregular shape causes astigmatism which distorts and blurs your vision.
+It is a normally round cornea in a healthy eye.
+Keratoconus is a degenerative disease of the cornea where it slowly changes shape from being round to developing a cone shape.
+This irregular, cone-shaped deformation causes astigmatism which causes distorted vision and blurs your vision.
+The cornea's structure is supported by collagen fibres, which help maintain its shape and integrity.
 Normally astigmatism can be treated with glasses, however, in keratoconus the astigmatism is too irregular for glasses to fix so special keratoconus contact lenses are required.
 Keratoconus affects up to 1 in 86 people depending on the racial group.
 It generally appears in the late teens to early twenties and tends to stabilise by age 40.

 Traditionally 1 in 4 people with keratoconus needed a corneal transplant.
 Whilst this is an effective treatment, corneal transplants can reject and fail.
 Thankfully with modern treatment, newly diagnosed patients will only very rarely need a corneal transplant as we can now halt the progression of keratoconus and even remove the corneal irregularities with laser surgery.